aaronparker/evergreen/docs/issues.md

 The version number returned by the Microsoft Teams update API may be slightly different to the version number displayed in the `ProductVersion` property in the MSI or in Programs and Features.
 For example, `Get-EvergreenApp -Name MicrosoftTeams` may report a version number of `1.4.00.8872`, but the Windows Installer may report `1.4.0.8872`.
 Also see [Get-MicrosoftTeams displays slightly wrong formatted version number](https://github.com/aaronparker/Evergreen/issues/58).

+### OBS Studio

+Returning the latest version and download for OBS Studio may fail when the OBS Project modifies the availability of the update manifest at `https://obsproject.com/update_studio/manifest.json`. `Get-EvergreenApp -Name OBSStudio` will return a 404 error.
+The only recourse would be to wait until the OBS Project makes the manifest available again.
+Evergreen could query versions from the GitHub repository; however, the repository doesn't consistently maintain versions as well.

 ### VMwareHorizonClient

 `VMwareHorizonClient` may not always return the current release - the major version property in the VMware Horizon Client software update data does not use easily sortable versioning.
 This may be fixed in a future release.
 Also see [VMware Horizon Client reporting out of date version](https://github.com/aaronparker/Evergreen/issues/161).